Does Medicare Coverage Transfer to Other States?

 Moving When You Have Original Medicare

-Original Medicare includes Medicare Part A hospital insurance and Medicare Part B medical insurance.
-Because it is administered by the federal government, you can take your coverage with you if you move anywhere within the United States and its territories.
+Because Original Medicare is administered by the federal government, you can take your coverage with you if you move anywhere within the United States and its territories.
+Original Medicare includes Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).You can move with your Original Medicare coverage to these places:

 - Any of the 50 states